ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostraptos/move/nips/nip_01/README.md

 https://github.com/rooch-network/rooch/blob/main/LICENSE.

-One may obtain a copy of the version 3 (or any later version) of the GNU Affero General Public License from the root of this project:
+One may obtain a copy of the version 3 (or any later version) of the GNU Affero General Public License via the LICENSE file of this project:

 [LICENSE](../../LICENSE).